 - Add in the halved chile peppers. (and Chipotle peppers if using them, I always do!)

-- Pour in both cans of Dr Pepper.
+- Pour in both cans of Dr. Pepper.
 Add brown sugar to the juice and stir in.

 - Place lid tightly on pot, then set pot in the oven.
 Cook for at least six hours, turning roast two or three times during the cooking process.
 Check meat after six hours; it should be absolutely falling apart (use two forks to test.)
 If it’s not falling apart, return to the oven for another half hour, test again.

-- Remove meat from pot and place on a cutting board or other work surface.
+- Remove meat from pot and place on a cutting board or another work surface.
 Use two forks to shred meat, discarding large pieces of fat.
 Shred the onion and pepper pieces along with the meat.
 You can remove the large pepper pieces at this point if you prefer a more mild flavor.

 - Strain as much of the fat off the top of the cooking liquid as you can and discard it.
 Return the shredded meat, peppers and onions to the cooking liquid, and keep warm until ready to serve.